International

 What is Physics Brawl Online?

-There are 7 problems available for you.
-As soon as you solve one, you get another problem immediately.
-For each solved problem the team is awarded with points.
+There are seven problems always available.
+As soon as a team solves one correctly, they recieve another problem.
+For each solved problem, the team is awarded points.

 The best teams win prizes and undying glory in our competition, which has been held annually for over a decade now.